 You had such good ways . . .

 You’ve come a long way, you’re self-assured and dressed in

 I hope you find what you are looking for with your car and handmade overcoats

 But your wealth will never make you stronger ‘cos you’re still a

 Long way from home

-His quiet reverie is interrupted by the harsh guitars of “Rats,” a journey through the metropolis through the perspective of one who’s absolutely fucking had it with the teeming masses who push and shove their way through life.
+His quiet reverie is interrupted by the harsh guitars of “Rats,” a journey through the metropolis from the perspective of one who’s absolutely fucking had it with the teeming masses who push and shove their way through life.
 This sets the stage for a compensating fantasy in the song “Apeman,” where he fantasizes about a life with his woman where “I’ll keep you warm and you’ll keep me sane/And we’ll sit in the trees and eat bananas all day.”
-Ray’s vocal is spot-on, as he adjusts his tone back-and-forth between faux-Caribbean and naïve idealist.
+Ray’s vocal is spot-on, as he adjusts his tone back and forth between faux-Caribbean and naïve idealist.